ashish10alex/dataform-testing/README.md

   - `dataform install` (This will install the necessary dependencies for your dataform project)
 - Compile your dataform project:
   - `dataform compile` (This will compile your dataform project, if there are no errors, you are good to go)

+## Important Notes
+- *The public dataset `bigquery-public-data.stackoverflow` is used in this repository.
+You will need to set your region to `US` to access this dataset in both the `workflow_settings.yaml` and the `.df-credentials.json` file.*

 ## References
 ### Dataform